alextaschuk/alextaschuk/README.md

-## Hi, I'm Alex Taschuk!
+## Hi, I'm Alex!
 ### About Me
 **I am...**
-- Currently a junior studying Computer Science at the University of British Columbia
+- Currently a senior studying Computer Science at the University of British Columbia
 - From Jacksonville, Florida, but attend school in British Columbia, Canada
 - Interested in programming that is focused on back-end development